 Porta Gemina is a double-arched gateway which formerly admitted to the square interior of a bastion, beyond which a single archway opened to the town.
 The architecture is not remarkable, except for the omission of one of the three members of the entablature (the frieze).
 An inscription above it relates to the aqueducts by which the city was supplied with water.
 T. G. Jackson

 Porta Gemina (Twin Gate) was a decorative entrance to Pola and to one of its theatres.
 It was most likely built in the IInd century AD, when the wall enclosure had the mere purpose of marking the legal boundary of the town.
-A very similar gateway was built at Attalia (today's Antalya in Turkey) to celebrate Emperor Hadrian.
 The Venetians, in order to strengthen the defences of the town, closed Porta Gemina.

 Following the circuit of the walls, a few steps bring one to another gate cut obliquely through the wall, which from the club and heroic head carved over it has been named the Porta Herculea.
 T. G. Jackson